 Later in the scene, Wood tells his girlfriend that he met Lugosi, who she assumed was already dead.
 Wood’s reply, “He is very much alive.
 Sort of”, summarizes what biopics do.
 They bring the dead back to life, sort of.
 We get to see the dead in a new shape and context, and see how they interact with different moments in their life.
 It is like reanimation, and that is one of the reasons Burton’s film is so effective.

 Ed Wood is a defense of Wood’s career and subjects, and a discussion on what it means to bring back the dead.
 Wood brings back dead archetypes and gives them a new life.
-He does the same for Lugosis.
+He does the same for Lugosi.
 So, while Burton’s film is a biopic, so are Wood’s projects.
 His Lugosi film returns to many of the tropes and beats associated with classic Lugosi projects.
 By recreating these moments and tropes, Wood is inadvertently making a biopic about Old Hollywood and Lugosi, just as Burton is making a biopic about Wood and his world.

 The Worst Meets the Best

 Lugosi is just one of the famous people Wood encounters in the film, as he later stumbles across famed director Orson Welles.
-The scene mirrors the one with Lugosi, as Wood is star struck and views himself in conversation with these figures.
+The scene mirrors the earlier one with Lugosi, as Wood is star struck both times and views himself in conversation with these figures.
 He is a huge fan of Welles’ projects, despite the glaring difference between him and Welles.
 While Welles remains one of the greatest directors of all time, Wood remains one of the worst.
 It is such an interesting premise, particularly as the film suggests that these figures share similarities rather than differences.

 Although Welles has no idea who Wood is, they both deal with the same issues in Hollywood.
 The industry is such a bureaucratic and toxic environment, that neither the best nor the worst can produce the work they want to.
 They are both in difficult positions and are forced to fight for their artistic vision.